Heartland Institute: Funding

 As of 2006, the Walton Family Foundation had contributed approximately $300,000 to Heartland.
 The institute published an op-ed in the Louisville Courier-Journal defending Wal-Mart against criticism over its treatment of workers.
 The Walton Family Foundation donations were not disclosed in the op-ed, and the editor of the Courier-Journal stated that he was unaware of the connection and would probably not have published the op-ed had he known of it.
 The St. Petersburg Times described the institute as "particularly energetic defending Wal-Mart."
 Heartland has stated that its authors were not "paid to defend Wal-Mart" and did not receive funding from the corporation; it did not disclose the approximately $300,000 received from the Walton Family Foundation.

 In 2010, MediaTransparency said that Heartland received funding from politically conservative foundations such as the Castle Rock Foundation, the Sarah Scaife Foundation, the John M. Olin Foundation, and the Lynde and Harry Bradley Foundation.
 Between 2002 and 2010, Donors Trust, a nonprofit donor-advised fund, granted $13.5 million to the institute.
 In 2011, the institute received $25,000 from the Charles G. Koch Charitable Foundation.
 The Charles Koch Foundation states that the contribution was "$25,000 to the Heartland Institute in 2011 for research in healthcare, not climate change, and this was the first and only donation the Foundation made to the institute in more than a decade".

 In 2012, a large number of sponsors withdrew funding due to the 2012 documents incident and the controversy over their billboard campaign.
 The institute lost an estimated $825,000, or one third of planned corporate fundraising for the year.

-According to the organization's audited financial statements for 2014 and 2015 approximately 27% and 19% of revenues, respectively, came from a single unidentified donor.
-In 2022 Propublica claimed that Barre Seid was “the major patron”.
+In 2022, ProPublica reported that Steve Baer had said Barre Seid was "the major patron" for the Heartland Institute.